evgenyneu/keychain-swift/README.md

 ### Sharing keychain items

 In order to share keychain items between apps they need to have common *Keychain Groups* registered in *Capabilities > Keychain Sharing* settings.
-[This tutorial](http://evgenii.com/blog/sharing-keychain-in-ios/) shows how to do it.
+[This tutorial](http://evgenii.com/blog/sharing-keychain-in-ios/) shows how to set it up.

 There is no way of sharing a keychain item between the watchOS 2.0 and its paired device: https://forums.developer.apple.com/thread/5938